stephenscaff/react-animated-cursor/readme.md

 ### Cursor Styling

 Cursor styling is included within the component, using a simple dependency free inline approach.
-Default properties use *es6 default parameters*, as `defaultProps`, [https://github.com/reactjs/rfcs/blob/createlement-rfc/text/0000-create-element-changes.md](is slated for deprecation).
+Default properties use *es6 default parameters*, as `defaultProps`, [is slated for deprecation](https://github.com/reactjs/rfcs/blob/createlement-rfc/text/0000-create-element-changes.md).

 ## Options / Props